The one thing most pellet grills struggle with is proper searing. The

 This is a fantastic entry-level pellet grill with ample versatility at a very reasonable price.

 Personally, not having the side shelf is a problem for me.
-If you like having a built-in shelf I would recommend spending a little extra money to get the 700SC model that comes with the side shelf.
+If you like having a built-in shelf I would recommend spending a little extra money on the Sportsman 820 which comes with a removable side shelf and a front shelf.

-If you can’t afford the 700SC right now or if you happen to find a great deal on a 700FB, then get the 700FB and plan to get the side shelf later.
+If you can’t afford the Sportsman right now or if you happen to find a great deal on a 700FB then you can still go for it though.

 One other thing.
-I also purchased the grill cover for the 700SC to fit my 700FB with the side shelf added.
+I also purchased the grill cover for the 700FB.
 If you want to protect your investment and keep your grill looking nice, you need to get a grill cover.
 Consider it a necessary grilling tool just like a spatula or a thermometer.

 If you’ve been considering dipping your toe into the world of pellet grilling and smoking, this a great grill to consider.

 There are many other grills out there available with these features as well but at much higher prices.

 - Upper-tier shelf: unless I’m cooking burgers or grilling chicken, I take it off the grill.
 It’s just easier with it out of the way.
 I only put in on the grill to store it or use it to heat buns.
 Either way, it’s only a little annoying.
 Not a big nuisance.

 - Lid Handle: This one is easy.
 I either wear gloves or pay much closer attention when I open the lid.
 A slight burn once or twice and you won’t keep doing it, I promise!

 - Side Shelf: Do what I did.
 Buy the add-on side shelf.
 Worth every penny.
 Plus,